Spatial and data analysis

 Geometry operations let you create geometries that represent real-world objects and let you compare and relate those shapes.

 For example, you may want to measure the area of a polygon representing a lake or district.
 Perhaps you have multiple geometries, and you want to know their relationship to one another.
 Geometry is the fundamental element for performing spatial analysis.
-With ArcGIS Runtime, you can perform spatial analysis by relating geometries in a near-endless number of ways.
-Some exaples include:
+You can perform spatial analysis by relating geometries in a near-endless number of ways.
+Some examples include:

 - At a clicked point on the map, display the land area's vegetation type.

 - Verify that all the building polygons in a layer lie completely within one of the parcel polygons in another layer.

 - Determine whether a proposed business site is within 300 meters of any competitors.

 - Find the homes that are closest to a fire perimeter.

 - Calculate the total length of paved roads within the city boundary.

 Geometry base class.
 The following table summarizes the classes that inherit from this class.
 See the Geometry topic for details.